siriusphp/upload/docs/cloud_upload.md

 ---
-title: Upload into the cloud
+title: Upload into the cloud | Sirius Upload
 ---

 # Upload into the cloud